-Alcoholism carries with it the common misconception for most people that it stems directly from alcohol abuse, which is the obvious conclusion, right?
+Alcoholism and its many faces carries the common misconception for most people that it stems directly from alcohol abuse, which is the obvious conclusion, right?
 Well unfortunately that’s not the case, as alcohol is but a symptom of the alcoholic’s maladjustment to life, but what does that even mean?
 For me it means that a long time ago I gave up on trying to live a normal life.
 There was always conflict in some form or another, and the only solution I could come up with was finding an escape.
 I never sought to resolve any issue in my life, but instead would find whatever I could to fixate on in the false hope that the problem would fix itself or disappear completely.

 Not every instance may have been that drastic, but it certainly makes sense looking back at the many ways I used to “check out” before alcohol was in the picture.
 When I was young, my parents bought my siblings and me a Super Nintendo.
 It was the coolest.
 So cool, that I actually wouldn’t stop playing it.
 Ever.
 To the point that my thumb got stuck and I needed to have surgery.
 They called the condition “Trigger Finger.”
 Naturally my parents thought nothing of it, I mean who could blame them?
 Can anyone really be addicted to video games?
 Just the thought of comparing such a seemingly harmless infatuation with something so chronic and malicious is laughable.